-PROGRESS TOWARDS MEETING THE GOALS AND GUIDING PRINCIPALS OF THE HOUSING ELEMENT Housing Element 2015-2023 (GPA) The City of Coalinga collaborated with (12) twelve Fresno County Jurisdictions to develop a Multi-Jurisdictional Housing Element which served as the regional housing document that effectively acts as the State-mandated housing element for all participating jurisdictions.
+PROGRESS TOWARDS MEETING THE GOALS AND GUIDING PRINCIPALS OF THE HOUSING ELEMENT

+Housing Element 2015-2023 (GPA)

+The City of Coalinga collaborated with (12) twelve Fresno County Jurisdictions to develop a Multi-Jurisdictional Housing Element which served as the regional housing document that effectively acts as the State-mandated housing element for all participating jurisdictions.
 Participating jurisdictions included Fresno County, Clovis, Coalinga, Fowler, Huron, Kerman Kingsburg, Mendota, Parlier, Reedley, San Joaquin, Sanger, and Selma.

 The Multi-Jurisdictional Housing Element was a single document, made up of two sections: 1) the main body, which described demographics, housing needs, resources, and constraints at a regional level and included goals and policies common to all participating jurisdictions; and 2) individual appendices, which contained details for each jurisdiction (i.e., sites inventory, governmental constraints, evaluation of existing Housing Element) and individual implementation programs for Coalinga.

-In 2016, the City of Coalinga adopted its Housing Element and is currently HCD Compliant.
+- In 2016, the City of Coalinga adopted its Housing Element and is currently HCD Compliant.
 Pursuant to Government Code Section 65400, the City Council is required to prepare an annual report on the status and progress in implementing the City's housing element using forms and definitions adopted by the Department of Housing and Community Development.
-The housing report will be completed and submitted via electronic transmission at HCD's website.
+The housing report will be completed and submitted via electronic transmission at HCD's website. - The City will be undertaking the RHNA Process in 2021 in anticipation of the next housing element cycle.